 Thalamotomy is another surgical option.
 During this procedure, your surgeon will cut a small lesion in your brain’s thalamus.
 This interrupts the brain’s normal electrical activity and reduces or stops the tremor.

-Your doctor may suggest one or more lifestyle changes as a way to possibly help ease the symptoms of essential tremor.
+Your doctor may recommend one or more lifestyle changes as a way to possibly help ease the symptoms of essential tremor.
+Suggestions may include to:

 - Use heavier objects.
 You may need to replace lightweight or delicate objects, such as glasses, silverware, or plates, with heavier versions.
 The extra weight may make the item easier to handle.

 - Use specially designed utensils and tools.
 Gripping and controlling pens, pencils, garden tools, and kitchen utensils may be difficult if you have shaky hands.
 You may need to seek out versions of these items that are designed for individuals with grip and control issues.